 3. You finished your MMus at VUW and have started your PhD there - what’s your PhD topic?

 My PhD focuses on Dimitris Dragatakis (1914 – 2001) and his works for solo viola and chamber music.
 I aim to publish and record one or more of Dragatakis’s works in addition to writing a dissertation which will discuss his life, analyse selected works, and offer a performance guide.
 Greek music and culture is something I’m passionate about, as you can probably tell by my last name – I’m Greek-American.

 4. You’re also an active violist – where might we find you performing in New Zealand?

-I regularly perform with Orchestra Wellington, but you can also find me performing in freelance engagements around NZ - from CubaDupa and national tours to composer read-throughs, collaborations and performing in regional orchestras and small ensembles - music has taken me all over New Zealand.
+I regularly perform with Orchestra Wellington and the New Zealand Symphony Orchestra, but you can also find me performing in freelance engagements around NZ - from CubaDupa and national tours to composer read-throughs, collaborations and performing in regional orchestras and small ensembles - music has taken me all over New Zealand.

 5. In what ways have you been involved with the NZSQ since moving here in 2014?